How to use the command 'lxc' (with examples)

 lxc exec

-: This command is used to execute a command inside a container.[remote:]container
+: This commands a process to execute inside a container.[remote:]

 Conclusion: